libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

 ## Does this replace the existing SDL 2D rendering API?

 Nope!
 The existing API remains, for when you want simple rendering of 2D graphics.
-However, we will be writing a backend for that API that uses the new SDL GPU API directly and exposing the structures you need so you can jump between them as necessary, which might be nice if you mostly want to do 2D but throw some post-processing effects on top, or slot in some 3D models, etc.
+However, there is a now a 2D backend that that uses the new SDL GPU API directly and exposes the structures you need so you can jump between them as necessary, which might be nice if you mostly want to do 2D but throw some post-processing effects on top, or slot in some 3D models, etc.

-The 2D API might lose some backends, if the GPU API backend makes them redundant, but several of them will remain for targets the GPU API doesn't support.
+The 2D API may lose some backends, if the GPU API backend makes them redundant, but several of them will remain for targets the GPU API doesn't support.

 ## Why a new shader language?

+(To restate: _you do not need to use the new shader language if you don't want to!_
+But here are some reasons you might want to use it.)

 HLSL, GLSL, and Metal Shader Language are all fairly complex languages, so to support them we would either need to build something that handles all their